Averagenormaljoe/NST-Streamlit-website/readMe.md

 Recommended GPU: NVIDIA RTX 3060/3070 or higher (12GB+ VRAM).

 Recommended CPU: Intel i3 with 8GB memory or equivalent (Efficient cores: 2.5 GHz, Performance cores: 3.4 GHz, 12 to 20 cores).

+## Notes

+This project was setup on Windows 10 but other platforms (MacOS and Linux) should be fine to use.

+A IDE for the project may be required.
+Vs Code was used as the IDE of the project but other IDEs can be used.
+However, if you would like to use vs code: https://code.visualstudio.com.

 # References